3191110276/intro-to-kubernetes/A0_Environment_Setup/README.md

 ```

 ### Windows
-On Windows, create a new folder '.kube', then drag and drop your Kubeconfigfile into that folder.
+On Windows, create a new folder '.kube', then drag and drop your Kubeconfigfile into that folder and rename the file to 'config' (no file ending).
 ```
 mkdir -p C:\Users\*name*\.kube
 ```